Jimmy Hoffa: Appointment of Fitzsimmons as caretaker president

-When Hoffa entered prison, Frank Fitzsimmons was named acting president of the union, and Hoffa planned to run the union from prison through Fitzsimmons.
+When Hoffa entered prison, Frank Fitzsimmons was named acting president of the union.
+Hoffa had planned for his possible conviction, and intended to use Fitzsimmons as a figurehead through which he could remain in control.
 Fitzsimmons was a Hoffa loyalist, fellow Detroit resident, and a longtime member of Teamsters Local 299, who owed his own high position in large part to Hoffa's influence.
 Despite this, Fitzsimmons soon distanced himself from Hoffa's influence and control after 1967, to Hoffa's displeasure.
 Fitzsimmons also decentralized power somewhat within the IBT's administration structure, forgoing much of the control Hoffa took advantage of as union president.
 While still in prison, Hoffa resigned as Teamsters president on June 19, 1971, and Fitzsimmons was elected Teamsters president on July 9, 1971.